 - The Shop – We support The Shop, a food pantry for students by students!

-- Student Groups – We support student groups in a variety of ways and also offer free Coke products through our beverage program.
+- Student Groups – We support student groups in a variety of ways and also offer free Pepsi products through our beverage program.

 Local Food and Product Purchasing